GNR Class H4

 The Great Northern Railway Class H4 (classified K3 by the LNER) was a class of 2-6-0 steam locomotive designed for mixed-traffic work.

 The type was a more powerful development of the earlier H3 (LNER K2) class and was notable at the time, as the 6 ft boilers were the largest fitted to any British locomotive to that date.
 After formation of the London and North Eastern Railway, the type became known as class K3 and was adopted as an LNER standard design.
 They got the nickname "Jazzers" after the rhythm of their exhaust beat and the unbalanced gyratory movement.

 Construction

 The first ten locomotives were built at the GNR's Doncaster Works in 1920, to the design of Nigel Gresley.
 Six further batches were built at Doncaster and Darlington Works, Armstrong Whitworth, Robert Stephenson and Company and the North British Locomotive Company.
 The last few of 193 examples were delivered in 1937.

 Use

-They were excellent mixed-traffic locomotives, although their large size restricted their route availability.
+They performed very well as mixed-traffic locomotives, although their large size restricted their route availability.
+The railway writer O. S. Nock described a journey on the footplate of a Mogul hauling a heavy express goods train in 1942.
 In their latter years they were primarily employed on vacuum-fitted freight traffic.